-Your child will need regular eye exams by a specialist as often as he recommends.
-If the doctor catches them early on, he can treat most of these conditions without any vision loss.
+Your child will need regular eye exams by a specialist as often as they recommend.
+If the doctor catches them early on, they can treat most of these conditions without any vision loss.

 A small number of children will get strabismus -- eyes that don’t line up like they should.
 Infantile esotropia (one eye turning inward) is a type that affects premature babies.
 When the muscles that surround and control the eye don't work together, your child’s eyes will point in different directions.
-Doctors think it happens to preemies because the baby's brain hasn't developed enough to control her eye muscles.
+Doctors think it happens to preemies because the baby's brain hasn't developed enough to control their eye muscles.
 Other factors play into it as well:

 - Brain or nerve problems like water on the brain, bleeding in the brain, seizure disorders, cerebral palsy, and other conditions